-In the International Division as of 2018, we have official representatives and coordinators in Canada, United Kingdom, Italy, Belgium, Portugal, Israel, Hungary, Russia, Germany, Spain, Malta, France and California USA, Hawaii USA, Mid-Western USA, Boston USA, Florida USA, Australia, Romania, Switzerland, Armenia, Chile, Switzerland, Greece, Gibraltar, Austria, and other prospective international locations while several thousand members registered in 45 nations.
+In the International Division as of 2018, we have official representatives and coordinators in Canada, United Kingdom, Italy, Belgium, Portugal, Israel, Hungary, Russia, Germany, Spain, Malta, France and California USA, Hawaii USA, Mid-Western USA, New England USA, Australia, Romania, Switzerland, Armenia, Chile, Greece, Gibraltar, Austria, Lativa and other prospective international locations while several thousand members registered in 35 nations.
 In DNBK ID, there are highly well-respected international leaders as national representatives, coordinators, Kenshoin and dojo heads in each prospective geographical zone.
 Due to current international conflicts existing in various regions of the world, DNBK ID will make adjustments in their membership qualifications based on the guideline issued by the Japanese government.

 © Copyright 2004-2023 DNBK - All rights reserved.
 No part of this publication may be copied, reproduced, stored in a retrieval system, or transmitted in any form or by any means, electronic, mechanical, photocopying, recording or otherwise, without written permission from Honbu Dai Nippon Butoku Kai, USA and International Division